Ready to grow some peas? Peas are part of the Legume family and are a cool season vegetable.

 When to Harvest Peas in Phoenix

 Peas takes 60-130 days from the day of planting until harvest day.
+Or seed to harvest in 10 weeks.
 In Phoenix this means if peas were planted in mid January harvest times for sugar snap peas would be in March.
 If seeds were sown in September harvest times would be November.

 At maturity pea plants have a spread of 8 inches and a height maturity of 18 inches.
 Fruit is about 3 inches.